davidkimai/Symbolic-Residue/README.md

 # “The most interpretable signal in a language model is not what it says—but where it fails to speak.”
 ---

-# 🧠 **Symbolic Residue: Defined**
+# **`Symbolic Residue: Defined`**

 > *“Interpretability does not end with what models say—it begins with what they almost said but couldn’t.”*

-**Symbolic Residue** refers to the structured, latent computational traces left behind when a model partially activates internal reasoning circuits that fail to fully propagate to surface-level outputs.
-These residues are not noise—they are **diagnostic fossils**: epistemically rich fragments of computation arrested mid-expression.
+## **`Symbolic Residue refers to the structured, latent computational traces left behind when a model partially activates internal reasoning circuits that fail to fully propagate to surface-level outputs.
+These residues are not noise—they are diagnostic fossils: epistemically rich fragments of computation arrested mid-expression.`**

 Originating in the study of failure-driven interpretability, symbolic residue captures: